Automated-Amphibians/automated-amphibians.github.io/team/2023/build-log.md

 ---
 layout: content
 ---
+### Feb 29th Thu
+Chain box installed
+One chain on the side installed
+Wiring nearly completed

+### Feb 28th Wed
+Wired the tension plate
+More work on the chain box
+Worked on making sure that the robot would be legal Added surgical tubing for holding
+Added U-bolts for hard stops

+### Feb 28th Tue
+Got the chain box (drives the arm), should have put it together, but did not -- ok it's harder than it looks Got the sheet on, wiring started, and plastic sheet put together.
+We did get some wiring tied down as well.

+### Feb 27th Mon
+Vic found issues with the intake, we worked hard to fix them.

+Took the tensioner plate off to add the steel cable.

+Miguel and Nathan designed the chain box that will drive the arm.

 ### Feb 26th Sun (rare!)
 Shoulder problems totally fixed, arms completed, intake resized and attached, tensioner plate installed